Table of Contents

 Go-Ghrita has been used for centuries to improve physical and mental health and also in the treatment of various ailments.
 Its regular use helps to improves health.
 It is used to heal wounds, burns, chapped lips and mouth ulcers.
 There are many Ayurvedic medicated ghee containing extract of medicinal herbs and Go Ghrita.

 Presence of Cow’s ghee make these medicines more potent and helps better absorbability.
 Such medicines go to the minutest pores of the body and lubricate them.
 Medicated ghee are tonic for nerves and brain.
-As per Ayurveda, Purna Ghrita/Old ghee (ghee which is stored for 5-10 years before use) is useful in treatment of epilepsy, intoxication, fainting, malaria, diseases of head, eyes, ear, and diseases of female reproductive system.
+As per Ayurveda, Purna Ghrita/Old ghee (ghee which is stored for 5-10 years before use) is useful in the treatment of epilepsy, intoxication, fainting, malaria, diseases of the head, eyes, ear, and diseases of female reproductive system.
 It is antibacterial, and antimicrobial in nature.
 It shows beneficial effects in pneumonia, cough, and excessive phlegm.
 Purana ghee is a tonic and expectorant.
 Topically it is used on boils, carbuncles and sores.

 Ghee word is originated from Sanskrit word ‘Ghrita’.
 It is known as Neyi, Nai (South India), Roghan (Persian) and butterfat, clarified butter, dehydrated butter (English).
 Ghee can be defined as almost anhydrous milk fat.
 Chemically, it is a complex lipid of glycerides (usually mixed), free fatty acids, phospholipids, sterols, sterol esters, fat soluble vitamins, carbonyls, hydrocarbons, carotenoids (only in ghee derived from cow milk), small amounts of charred casein and traces of calcium, phosphorus, iron, etc. It contains less than 3% moisture.
 Ghee is a good source of fat-soluble vitamins (A, D, E and K) and essential fatty acids.

 For obtaining ghee from milk first butter is prepared.
 There are two traditional methods to extract butter from the milk in India.
-First is boiling the milk for few minutes to separate the cream or fat portion from the milk.
+First is boiling the milk for a few minutes to separate the cream or fat portion from the milk.
 The cream floats on the layer of milk and this is collected.
 Collected cream is then churned to get butter (butter of milk).
 Another method is to get butter from curd.
 The milk is converted into curd by fermentation process (Lactobacilli) and then this yoghurt is churned to get the butter (butter of yoghurt).
 The butter is cooked till all the moisture part is removed and only fat content remains which is ghee.
 In all oily and unctuous substances, Ghee is considered superior.

 Ayurveda describes eight kinds of Ghrita/Ghee which are obtained from milk of eight different animals.
 Among all, ghee which is obtained from milk of cow (Cow’s ghee or Go Ghrita) is considered best.